sccastro/PychMeasurement/docs/04_TransformationDay2.md

 ```

 <img src="04_TransformationDay2_files/figure-html/plotdescend-1.png" width="70%" style="display: block; margin: auto;" />

 We just put desc() around tvhours

-As you start making more complicated transformations,
+As you start making more complicated transformations, I'd recommend
-I’d recommend moving them out of aes() and into a separate mutate() step.
+moving them out of aes() and into a separate mutate() step.
+For example,
-For example, you could rewrite the plot above as:
+you could rewrite the plot above as:

 ```r